 So what should you expect on your first trip to a nude or clothing optional beach?
-Well, it is a trip to the beach and that’s always fun right?
+Well, it’s a trip to the beach and that’s always fun right?
 But let’s be honest, you’ll be a little uncomfortable at first but that’s natural when you do anything for the first time.
-After going to many nude beaches with my wife, here our are observations of most couples when they go to a nude beach for the very first time.
+After going to many nude or clothing optional beaches with my wife, here our are observations of most couples when they go to a nude beach for the very first time.

 They usually are overdressed wearing tennis shoes, bathing suits, sarong or other cover up, hat, and t-shirts, while carrying towels and beach bags.
-While this may sound normal to people going to a non-nude beach, most nude beach veterans actually bring and wear very little.
+While this may sound normal to people going to a non-nude or textile beach, most nude beach veterans actually bring and wear very little.
 Most wear as little as possible and slip out of it as soon as they can.
-My wife has even stopped bringing a bikini and often will wear a skirt and t-shirt with nothing on underneath.
-For me, it’s a pair of soccer shorts and a t-shirt.
+If my wife even wears a bikini, it’s usually a barely there, Wicked Weasel thong bikini or more likely a skirt and t-shirt with nothing on underneath.
+For me, it’s a pair of shorts and a t-shirt.
 Less to carry and easier to put on and take off as needed.

-Next if the new couple isn’t wearing sunglasses, you’ll actually see their eye bug out looking down the beach at all of the naked bodies.
+Next if the new couple isn’t wearing sunglasses, you’ll actually see their eyes bug out looking down the beach at all of the naked bodies.
 Yup, you’re not in Kansas any more, but while it will be foreign and a little uncomfortable, that will pass.
-You’ll see a lot of “firsts’ on your visit.
+You’ll see a lot of firsts on your visit.

-For one, all bodies are not “10s.”
-You’ll see a lot of different body types.
+For one, all bodies are not “10s,” and that’s okay.
+The best nude body on a beach is your nude body.
+Be comfortable because you’ll see so many different people and everyone fits in.
 Tall, short, fat, skinny, young and old.
-Secondly, if you thought people had obvious tattoos with clothes on, you should see what they have without.
+Secondly, if you thought people had obvious tattoos with their clothes on, you should see what they’ve been hiding.
 The same is true of piercings.
 I had no idea what could be pierced until I went to a nude beach.
 Painful describes a lot of it, but I don’t judge.
-Finally, considering all of the cures for baldness out there, ironically many people at a nude beach are shaved down there.
-Not everyone but a lot of people keep their pubic areas very trim.
+Finally, and yes we get this question a lot, many nude beach regulars are shaved down there or very trim.
+Regardless of whatever your hair is like down there, you’re fine.
 It’s all personal choice and expression.

 For future reference, look for groups of people who appear to be regulars on the beach.
 Don’t go for the party crowd but look for other couples grouped together.
 How do you know they’re regulars?
 No tan lines is an obvious giveaway.
 They’ll probably give you space but will be friendly and answer any questions or loan you a bottle opener if you need one.
 You’ll find that nude beaches have some of the friendliest and most social people you’ll ever meet, and the ones you really want to meet will respect you and your spouse while you’re getting used to the beach.